LoopyDev/ofxDatGui-LoopyDev/REFACTOR_ROADMAP.md

 ---

-## Phase 5 – API Polish & “One Root, Many Panels” Pattern
+## Phase 5 ï¿½ API Polish & ï¿½One Root, Many Panelsï¿½ Pattern

 **Goal:** the public API matches how you actually want to use the addon.